 - Bad listeners

 At a basic level, an extrovert is someone who is energized by being around others.
-How people recharge is what separates introverts and extroverts.
+What separates introverts from extroverts is not behavior so much as where they like to recharge.

 With that in mind, here are some things in your church service that might be driving your extroverts nuts.